milanm/DotNet-Developer-Roadmap/README.md

 ### 5. Databases

-Good database design ensures efficient data storage and quick retrieval, making your app run smoother and scale easier.
-SQL, the go-to language for database interaction, gives you the power to query, update, and manage the data you've so carefully designed to store.
+Good database design ensures efficient data storage and quick retrieval, making your app run smoother and scale easier. **SQL**, the go-to language for database interaction, gives you the power to query, update, and manage the data you've so carefully designed to store.

 Here, you need to know: